osrf/vrx-docker/README.md

 * All generated files will be stored in the `generated` directory.
 This will include team and task generated files, log files, scoring, playback videos, etc. These files may get overwritten if scripts are called more than once.
 Remember to delete these generated files if you want to start fresh.

 * After calling `./vrx_server/build_image.bash` the first time, your image will be cached.
 This means that it will use the old image until this script is called again.
-If you update `vrx_server/vrx-server/run_vrx_trial.sh`, those changes will not affect things until you call `./vrx_server/build_image.bash` again after making the change
+If you update `vrx_server/vrx-server/run_vrx_trial.sh` or any file in `vrx_server/vrx-server`, those changes will not affect things until you call `./vrx_server/build_image.bash` again after making the change

 * For video generation, you can edit `generate_trial_video.bash` to change the `x, y, width, height, or BLACK_WINDOW_TIME` variables to change the position and size of recording as well as the length of time that is waited before recording starts.
 As well, if your Gazebo playback window doesn't perfectly align with the recording window, you can edit `generate_trial_video.bash` to change `--width=$((width + 0)) => --width=$((width + 100))` or something similar to manually align it

 * Currently, only the `/vrx/task/info` topic is recorded in the generated rosbag to save space.
 You can change this by editing `vrx_server/vrx-server/run_vrx_trial.sh` and changing the `rosbag record ...` line to `rosbag record -O ~/vrx_rostopics.bag --all &`

 * Currently, the playback log files are always played back at the same speed.
 To change the speed of playback, you must change the rate of recording.
 You can change this by editing `vrx_server/vrx-server/run_vrx_trial.sh` and changing the `RECORD_PERIOD=...`.
 A higher number means faster playback.
 A lower number means slower playback.

 * Note that some scripts (build_image.bash, run_container.bash, run_trial.bash, all multi_scripts for running) have an optional \[-n --nvidia\] argument that should be set for Nvidia devices.
 Please create an issue if there are any difficulties with this.

 ## Expected errors: